Simon-Roth/Integrated-Offline-Online-Optimization/README.md

 Important behavior:
-- If `cfg.problem.allow_reassignment` is false, any decision with evictions or reassignments triggers an error.
+- If `cfg.problem.allow_reassignment` is false, any decision with evictions or reassignments triggers fallback handling if available (not an error — the solver routes it to fallback).
 - Fallback placement is controlled by:
   - `fallback_is_enabled`
   - `fallback_allowed_online`
   - per-step A_t^{feas} rows that allow or forbid the fallback option.
+- `cfg.costs.stop_online_on_first_failure`: if True, stop at first unplaceable step; if False, continue.

 ### `generic/online/state_utils.py` (generic core)
-These are generic state mutation helpers used by the online solver:
+Generic state mutation helpers used by the online solver:
 - `clone_state`, `build_cap_lookup`
 - `apply_decision`, `add_to_load`, `remove_from_load`
 - `count_fallback_steps`

 ### `bgap/online/state_utils.py` (bgap helpers)
-These are bgap-specific simulation helpers used by online heuristics:
+BGAP-specific simulation helpers used by online heuristics:
 - `PlacementContext`: a snapshot of loads and assignments for planning.
 - `build_context`: builds a context with effective capacities (slack-aware).
 - `execute_placement`: simulate placing an item into a bin; can evict/reassign.
+  Mutates the context on success — policies rebuild the context per candidate to isolate attempts.
 - `eviction_penalty`: compute eviction penalty (per item or per usage).
+- `eviction_order_desc`: offline items in a bin sorted by size (descending), used as eviction order.
+- `select_reassignment_bin`: choose a reassignment destination for an evicted offline item (cost or residual mode).
+- `candidate_bins`: feasible regular bins for an online step.
 - `effective_capacities`, `offline_volumes`, `TOLERANCE`.

-Note: `execute_placement` mutates the context on success, so policies should either rebuild the context per candidate (as the current policies do) or keep this behavior in mind if new policies are added.

 ---